 - The physician has demonstrated the competencies necessary for Defined licensure, with or without additional conditions and/or restrictions on the licence.

 - The physician has not demonstrated competencies for any form of licensure.

 - The Registrar is not prepared to make a licensing decision and will refer the physician to the Registration Committee for adjudication.

 For candidates who have demonstrated the competencies necessary for Defined licensure:

 - The College will provide a letter of recommendation to the RCPSC to endorse the candidate’s eligibility for the certification examination in the primary specialty for specialists and in Internal Medicine for medical subspecialists.

 - Based on the Registrar’s review of the PRA results, the licence may also include additional conditions and/or restrictions.
 The Registrar may also refer the physician to the Registration Committee if there are any concerns related to the physician’s capacity, competence or character to safely and ethically practise medicine.
 The College will issue the candidate a Defined licence with supervision, starting at Standard level supervision12.

 - For successful SEAP designates, the Defined licence will be restricted to the subspecialty practice of the SEAP designation and to Internal Medicine in the scope assessed in the PRA.

-3. For candidates who have not demonstrated competencies for any form of licensure, the candidate will be denied licensure.
+For candidates who have not demonstrated competencies for any form of licensure, the candidate will be denied licensure.
 This must be disclosed to other Medical Regulatory Authorities if asked about a history of being denied licensure.
 As with any application for licensure, the candidate can request to withdraw their application.
 In this case, there will be no licensing decision rendered.